fredrik-rose/AdventOfCode2020/README.md

 There may be a math trick that makes the problem easy to solve, like modular inverse, greatest common multiple and the Chinese remainder theorem.

+An alternative to create a data structure for multi-dimensional data is to just keep a set of the coordinates.
+For example, a 3D cube with two possible values could be represented as a set of coordinates for one of the values.

 ### Python

 Create a dict from a list of pairs: